 Evolution of a Design

-Story update: Joe Johnston on Twitter said that he did not do the original drawing that inspired the illustration in the middle of this article (which is a re-creation for research purposes only, and not an official StarWars art piece), and that he only used the cockpit and radar dish as elements.
-This design I saw might therefore be the work of one of the other artists on Star Wars.
+Story update: Joe Johnston on Twitter states that he did not do the original drawing that inspired the illustration in this article ( a re-creation for research purposes only, and not an official StarWars art piece), and also states he only used the cockpit and radar dish as elements.
+This design might therefore be the work of one of the other artists on Star Wars.
 It could represent an alternate direction rather than a step in the evolution of the current design.
-That said, this is not to mislead, but now is a mystery to solve.
+That said, this is not to mislead and the image exists.
+Now it is a mystery to solve.
 Is the original image a forgotten era of the production, or an aftermath for public consumption that was never consumed?
 Let’s discuss some more.
 I hope someday Joe Johnston will see the original photo, and the mystery can unravel.

 Han Solo’s spacecraft, the Millenium Falcon is by far one of the most recognizable spacecraft to grace motion picture screens.
 Originally designed by Colin Cantwell as a longer, classic rocket ship, it evolved under the tutelage of many artists, but primarily the work of Joe Johnston.
 At one point George Lucas felt the original design of the Falcon looked too similar to the spacecraft on Space 1999, and initiated a major redesign.
 You can read about it on Joe Johnston’s page.